PlanktoScope/PlanktoScope/documentation/docs/operation/networking.md

 - mDNS (port 5353), whose access is provided by a Forklift package deployment named `host/networking/avahi-daemon`: restricting access to this will prevent devices in the `public` zone from discovering the PlanktoScope's IP address(es) by querying the PlanktoScope's mDNS hostnames (i.e. hostnames ending in `.local`, such as `planktoscope.local`).
 - ICMP, whose access is provided by a Forklift package deployment named `host/networking/networkmanager`: restricting access this will prevent devices in the `public` zone from pinging the PlanktoScope to check whether it exists.

-To restrict access for the `public` zone for one or more of these ports/protocols, run the following commands in the Cockpit Terminal at <http://planktoscope.local/admin/cockpit/system/terminal> (which you should log in to with the username `pi` and the `pi` user's password, which is `copepode` by default), replacing the instances of `{package deployment name}` with the names of the various package deployments providing access to ports/protocols which you want to restrict:
+To restrict access for the `public` zone for one or more of these ports/protocols, run the following commands in the Cockpit Terminal at <http://planktoscope.local/admin/cockpit/system/terminal> (which you should log in to with the username `pi` and the `pi` user's password, which is `copepode` by default), replacing the instances of `{package deployment}` with the names of the various package deployments providing access to ports/protocols which you want to restrict:

 ```
-forklift pallet disable-deployment-feature {package deployment name} firewall-allow-public
+forklift pallet disable-deployment-feature {package deployment} firewall-allow-public
-forklift pallet disable-deployment-feature {package deployment name} firewall-allow-public
+forklift pallet disable-deployment-feature {package deployment} firewall-allow-public
-forklift pallet disable-deployment-feature {package deployment name} firewall-allow-public
+forklift pallet disable-deployment-feature {package deployment} firewall-allow-public
 forklift pallet stage --no-cache-img
 ```